 There are many study exchange opportunities with European universities and present University-wide international exchanges include Australia, Japan, Singapore, and the USA.
 Check here for the most up-to-date list of our partner universities and which School/study areas they partner with.

 A few recent examples are below:

 What does it cost?

 At present, students on study exchanges pay reduced fees to Loughborough University and are not liable for tuition fees at their chosen overseas university.
-This is, however, currently under review for the academic year 2022/23, and further information will be published here in due course.
+Further information can be found here

 If you take part in a study exchange you are eligible to apply for Turing Scheme funding which acts as a financial contribution towards living costs abroad.